 Bioresonance therapies are based on unproven theories.
 They are not recommended for preventing or treating cancer.

-Bioresonance therapies (and other therapies that use electronic devices) claim to both diagnose diseased internal organs and “normalize” the body’s electrical properties and wave emissions.
-This is based on unproven idea that unhealthy cells or organs emit altered electromagnetic waves and that changing these waves back to normal will heal the body.
+Bioresonance therapies and other therapies that use electronic devices claim to both diagnose diseased internal organs and "normalize" the body's electrical properties and wave emissions.
+This is based on an unproven idea that unhealthy cells or organs emit altered electromagnetic waves, and that changing these waves back to normal will heal the body.
 The electronic devices are often promoted for treating cancer.
 None of the claims made by the promoters have been proven.

 The American Cancer Society urges cancer patients not to seek treatment with bioresonance or other electronic devices.

 - To diagnose and treat allergies

 Clinical trials show that bioresonance therapy and electrodermal testing are not successful in diagnosing allergies.

 A clinical trial in children showed that bioresonance therapy was not effective.
 In addition, European guidelines do not recommend bioresonance for atopic eczema.

 This use is not supported by clinical data.

 Bioresonance therapy, available in clinics in Europe, Mexico, Florida, and elsewhere in the US, is used to diagnose and treat cancer, allergies, arthritis, and chronic degenerative diseases.
 A variation known as electrodermal testing was developed as an aid in prescribing homeopathic remedies, and is used in Europe for the diagnosis of allergies.
 Bioresonance therapy is based on the claim that electromagnetic oscillations emitted by diseased organs and cancer cells vary from those emitted by healthy cells due to their differences in cell metabolism and DNA damage.
 No evidence supports these claims.
 Treatment may involve removal and replacement of dental alloys or amalgams, which are said to carry currents that “alter the body’s electromagnetic circulatory system.”